sayanb06/Jump-/Development.md

 ##4/27:
 ### 1. added motion when the user clicks it's not going in the correct direction
 ### 2. motion is fixed including the following bugs: multiples jumps, switching direction while in the middle of the path.
 Have to add multiple platforms capability
+### 3. Full motion including multiple platforms, infinite scroll, and intersection
+A bug that persists is intersections between the head and the next platform